quiminbano/ft_ls/README.md

 ### Bonus part

-Include the options mentioned above, but also it includes `he following extra ones:
+Includes the options mentioned above, but also it includes `he following extra ones:

 - `-G`: Enable colorized output for improved readability.
 The colors chosen are based in the `macOS`version of the program `ls`.
 - `-d`: List the directories as a text plain content.
 It does not expand them and no recursion is applied.